astropy/astropy/docs/models/fitting.rst

        [ 3.17551299,  3.17551299]])

-- Parameters can be tied.
+- A parameter can be `~astropy.models.parameters.Parameter.tied`
+  (linked to another parameter).
 This can be done in two ways:

 >>> def tiedfunc(g1):
     ...    xcen = 3 * g1.xsigma[0]